HOW TO CONTROL HUMIDITY IN COLD STORAGE INSTALLATIONS AND CONFRONT ICE AND CONDENSATION?

 - Water and ice accumulating and causing problems

-- Ice and ice pickles forming on cold surfaces
+- Ice and ice pickles form on cold surfaces

 - Stored goods are getting wet and damaged.
 Finally: